rykroon/blog/content/posts/discovering-mmt.md

 The problem is that people won’t be able to pay their taxes in Martian Dollars for the simple reason that they don’t exist yet.
 How can anyone pay taxes in MDs if there’s no way to earn them?
 In order for Martian Dollars to exist in the first place, the new Martian Government must issue the currency into the economy first.

-### Issuing and Spending are the same thing.
+### Issuing Currency Is Government Spending
 So how does a new government issue a currency into existence?
 Do they simply print money, toss it into the air in the town square, and let people grab it like candy from a piñata?
-Well, I suppose a government _could_ do that, but it wouldn’t be very productive.
+Well, I suppose a government _could_ do that, but it wouldn’t lead to any productivity.

-A more effective approach is for the Martian Government to offer jobs to its citizens; for example, they could build infrastructure, maintain life-support systems, or research ways to grow food in the Martian environment; in return, they would be compensated with newly minted Martian Dollars. **Now**, people can earn Martian Dollars to pay their taxes.
+A more effective approach would be for the Martian Government to offer jobs to its citizens; for example, they could build infrastructure, maintain life-support systems, or research ways to grow food in the Martian environment; in return, they would be compensated with newly minted Martian Dollars.
+Now that the people have a way to earn Martian Dollars, they will be able to pay their tax obligation.

-### Taxing and Destroying are the same thing.
+### Taxation is the Destruction of Money
 Now, the next question you might be asking yourself is: if the government can simply issue new money to fund its expenditures, why does it even need to collect taxes?

 While taxes serve as a source of revenue for non-currency-issuing governments, such as state and local governments, they play a different role for a government that issues its own currency.
 In this case, the primary function of taxes is to reduce inflation by removing excess money from circulation.
 If spending creates money, then collecting taxes destroys money.

-I like to imagine this phenomenon as a breath, with money being issued as the inhale and destroyed as the exhale.

 ## The Government Debt is the Non-Government Surplus.
 Now that we've described the mechanics of money for a currency issuer, let’s apply double-entry accounting to this concept.
 This will lead us to one of the most **fundamental insights of MMT**, that the government debt is mirrored by the non-government surplus.